httpoxy/httpoxy-org/index.md

 In FastCGI configurations, PHP is vulnerable (but many other languages that use NGINX FastCGI are not).

 For specific NGINX coverage, we recommend that you read the official [NGINX blog post](https://www.nginx.com/blog/mitigating-the-httpoxy-vulnerability-with-nginx) on this vulnerability.
-The blog post provides a graphic depiction of how HTTPoxy works and more extensive mitigation information for NGINX.
+The blog post provides a graphic depiction of how httpoxy works and more extensive mitigation information for NGINX.

 ### Apache {#mitigate-apache}